 Who is betting on the match?

-There are many people wagering on the market over on PokerShares.
-In fact, some high-profile pros are also getting in on the act.
-Mike Matusow even bet half of his $20k bankroll on the match.
+There were many people that bet on the market over on PokerShares.
+In fact, some high-profile pros also got in on the act.
+Mike Matusow evensaid he bet half of his $20k bankroll on the match.
 Phil Hellmuth and Bill Perkins have also bet sizable amounts on the match with both favoring Negreanu at those odds.